All Episodes

 I am.

-Proud Democrat.
+Proud Democrat?

-You know, my state, I was born and raised in Arizona, born and raised in Tucson, near the border.
+You know, my state, I was born and raised in Arizona.

-So chattel, copper, citrus, cotton, and climate.
+So cattle, copper, citrus, cotton, and climate.

-But I got a sixth seat.
+But I would have a sixth seed.

 It's called crazy.

-Arizonians are crazy.
+Arizonans are crazy.

 Not only once, but crazy in a Lindsay Lohan type of way.